edwardradion/SWE-Challenges/contract_test/README.md

+Notes on code:

+There is a lot of functionality I still need to work on and learn to do independently.
+Notably:
+  - using Firebase for its realtime database and hosting
+  - making it work
+  - making it work without using getElementById()

+I will spend some time working independently and preparing myself to be caught up to speed.
+I'm learning a tremendous deal.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>